causalMedAnalysis/linmed/README.md

 ### linmed: A Stata Module for Causal Mediation Analysis using Linear Models

 `linmed` is a Stata module to perform causal mediation analysis using linear models for both the mediator and the outcome.
-This command estimates two models:

-1. **Mediator Model**: Predicts the mediator variable conditional on treatment and baseline covariates, centering them around their sample means.
-2. **Outcome Model**: Predicts the outcome variable conditional on treatment, the mediator, and baseline covariates, again centering them around their sample means.

 ## Syntax